Som-Energia/openerp-somrepresenta/docs/design.md

 Base case:

-0. User provides data
+1. Operator selects a User in the ERP
+2. Operator actions "Turnt into SomRepre Staff"
-1. Wizard verifies that user has not a partner address
+3. Wizard verifies that user has not a partner address
+4. Wizard prompts for a VAT and a email
+5. Wizard verifies that there is not a partner with that VAT
-2. Wizard creates the partner with provided data
+6. Wizard creates the partner with provided data
-3. Wizard creates the partner_address with provide data
+7. Wizard creates the partner_address with provide data
-4. Wizard links user to the partner_address
+8. Wizard links user to the partner_address
-5. Wizard adds the category
+9. Wizard adds the category to the partner

-Excepcions:
+10. Wizard presents any result, error or warning to the user

+Extensions:

-2.a.
-Wizard detects that there is one existing partner with the same vat 2.a.1.
-Wizard chooses the first address
+5.a.
+Wizard detects that there is one existing partner with the same vat 5.a.1.
+Wizard chooses the first address of the existing partner 5.a.2.
+Wizard adds a warning: "Existing person with provided VAT, using email <w@fasdf>, instead the provided one" 5.a.3.
+Go to step 8

-2.a.2.
-Wizard warns operator about an existing partner and shows previous email 2.a.3.
-User choses which email to keep
-2.a.4.
-Wizard updates the selected email
-2.a.5.
-Go to step 4
+5.a.1.a.
+Partner address has no email
+TODO

-2.b.
-Wizard detects that there is **more than one** existing partner with the same vat 2.b.1.
-Wizard shows a warning explaining the case and aborts
+5.b.
+Wizard detects that there is **more than one** existing partner with the same vat 5.b.1.
+Wizard adds an error: "There is more than one person matching this VAT.
+Fix it, before proceeding" 5.a.3.
+Go to step 10

-1.a.
-Wizard detects that the user is already relatated to an address 1.a.0.
-Wizard detects that the partner has not have the category 1.a.1.
-Wizard detects that the related vat matches 1.a.2.
-Wizard detects that the related address is 0 for the partner 1.a.3.
-Wizard chooses the first address
+3.a.
+Wizard detects that the user is already relatated to an address 3.a.1.
+Wizard verifies that the address's partner has VAT 3.a.2.
+Wizard verifies that the linked address is the first one 3.a.2.
+Wizard verifies that there is no more partners with that VAT 3.a.2.
+Wizard verifies that the partner is missing the category 3.a.2.
+Wizard takes the VAT from the partner to fill the form 3.a.2.
+Wizard takes the email from the first partner address (not the linked one) to fill the form 3.a.2.
+Wizard prompts "This will will turn this user into somrepre staff, proceed?"
+3.a.2.
+User acepts
-1.a.4.
-Wizard detects that the related email matches 1.a.5.
-Go to step 5
+3.a.2.
+Go to step 9

-1.a.0.a.
-Wizard detects that the partner has the category 1.a.0.a.1.
-Shows messages and abort
+3.a.0.a.
+Wizard detects that the partner has the category 3.a.0.a.1.
+Shows message "Already staff" and abort

-1.a.1.a.
-Wizard detects that the related vat missmatches 1.a.1.a.1.
-Shows messages and abort
+TODO: Warn about inconsistencies

-1.a.2.a.
-Wizard detects that the related address is not zero 1.a.2.a.1.
-Shows messages and abort
+3.a.4.a.
+Wizard is mising VAT/email or dupped VAT 3.a.0.a.1.
+Shows message "Already staff" and abort

-1.a.4.a.
-Wizard detects that the related email missmatches 1.a.4.a.1.
-Goto 2.a.2.